Your fact-checking cheat sheet for Trump’s immigration address

 Only one-tenth (33 miles) of the Israeli barrier with Palestinian territories is an eight-meter (25-foot) concrete wall.
 The other 90 percent is a two-meter (six-foot) high electronic fence.
 As for 99.9 percent, these numbers are a fantasy.
 The New York Times in 2016 reported on a vast smuggling industry that easily evades the Israeli security fence and wall that divides Israeli and Palestinian areas.

-–U.S. officials have blocked nearly 4,000 known or suspected terrorists from entering the country.
+— U.S. officials have blocked nearly 4,000 known or suspected terrorists from entering the country.

 The Trump administration often points to the 3,755 known or suspected terrorists who were blocked by the Department of Homeland Security from entering the United States in fiscal 2017.
 We gave Four Pinocchios to the administration when officials repurposed this figure to claim “10 terrorists a day” are trying to cross the U.S.-Mexico border.